YukiMaehashi/hello-world/README.md

 # hello-world

-just another repository
+My name is Yuki Maehashi.

-My name is yuki maehashi.
+I'm just a beginner of github.